Contents

 move next?

-Before getting into optimizer rules or connector internals, the first thing to keep straight is the runtime map: which objects exist, where planning stops, where execution starts, and how data moves between them.
+Before tracing into a real query, the first thing to keep straight is the runtime map: which objects exist, where planning stops, where execution starts, and how data moves between them.

 Imagine this query: